bastian-wur/gene_plotter/README.md

 This plot was generated with the following command:<br/>
 python3 gene_plotter.py --input_file example/plot.csv --color_file example/colour_file.txt --file_extension png --name_file example/name_file.txt --font_size 36 --label_rotation 25 --label_offset -0.01 --arrow_thickness 2<br/>

-This tool has been tested with a range of bacterial genomes, so probably not all bugs have been found yet.
+This tool has been tested with a range of bacterial genomes and a bit of yeast, so probably not all bugs have been found yet.
 Feedback is welcome.

 ## Requirements
 This tool is written in Python3.<br/>